DanielMSchmidt/project-ideas/README.md

 Build the DTV voting system as a react native app

-### RemindMe Github Bot

-A github Bot, which lets you write a message like this: `@remindMeBot user/project#issuenr` and answers `I will remind you when user/project#issuenr is closed`.
-It should wait for `user/project#issuenr` to be closed and then comment the current issue again.

 ### Choreography Builder

 Relay / Graphql App, that lets you build you choreography and add notes to the entries.